- 2 packages (1/4 ounce each) active dry yeast

 - In a large bowl, dissolve yeast in warm water.
 Add milk, sugar, oil, egg, salt and 4 cups flour.
 Beat on medium speed 3 minutes; beat until smooth.
 Stir in enough remaining flour to form a soft dough (dough will be sticky).

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

-- Punch dough down.
+- Preheat oven to 400°.
+Punch dough down.
 For each bunny, shape a 3-in. ball for the body; press a chocolate egg into each ball.
 Shape dough around egg so it is completely covered.
 For each head, shape a 2-in. ball; press a chocolate egg into each.
 Shape dough around egg so it is completely covered.
-Add a 1-in. ball for the tail and two 2-in. x 3/4-in. pieces for the ears.
+Add a 1-in. ball for the tail and two 2x3/4-in. pieces for the ears.

 - Place bunnies 2 in. apart on greased baking sheets.
-Bake at 400° for 12-15 minutes or until golden brown.
+Bake 12-15 minutes or until golden brown.
 Carefully remove from pans to wire racks to cool.

 - For icing, in a small bowl, combine confectioners' sugar and water; tint pink with red food coloring.
 With a small new paintbrush, paint a nose and whiskers on each bunny.
 Yield: 8 servings.

 Sort By :